This has

 For each element, we estimate an hour to an hour and a half.
 This does not include the transfer of the individual parts to the installation site.
 And don’t forget: the foundation has been laid in advance and is of course not taken into account.

 The weather can not affect our polymer concrete and so we can easily give a 10-year warranty.
-The oldest tennis wall known to us has beenat the University of Augsburg for roughly 40 years (see references).
+The oldest tennis wall known to us has beenat the University of Augsburg for over 45 years (see references).

 Once it stands, it stands.
 An element weighs approx. 200 kg and is bolted firmly to the foundation with its support.
 The elements are also screwed together.